I’m in an animated frame of mind!

 People dressed as their favourite characters

-The Delhi version is currently on and I had a double motive to attend.
+The Delhi version will take place this weekend and I have a double motive to attend.
 Having grown up on a steady stream of Archie comics, and a plethora of superhero movies; I’d call myself a partial geek.
-I also wanted to visit and support my friends Zafar Khurshid, Anant Sagar, Akshay Dhar and Aniruddho Chakraborty, the proprietors of indie comic brand- ICBM Comics.
+I also want to visit and support my friends Zafar Khurshid, Anant Sagar, Akshay Dhar and Aniruddho Chakraborty, the proprietors of indie comic brand- ICBM Comics.

 With the Meta Desi Comics boys.
 From L-R: Akshay, Anant and Zafar

-There wasn’t much of a crowd as it was a Friday evening; which was fantastic for easy parking, quick entry and a hassle-free experience.
-I booked tickets on their website, but they have also partnered with bookmyshow.com (read more about them here).
-A Comic Con Superheroes poster and the first edition of Archie Comics India were included in the ticket price.
-The weekend is expected to draw a larger crowd, so be prepared if you plan to visit today or tomorrow.
+Avoid the crowds by visiting on a Friday evening; so you can take advantage of the easy parking, quick entry and hassle-free experience.
+I booked tickets on their website, but they have also partnered with insider.com to book tickets online.
+A ton of Comic Con merchandise is included in the ticket price.
+The weekend is expected to draw a large crowd, so be prepared if you plan to visit on Saturday or Sunday.

-As always, there were a few people dressed as their favourite characters, as well as many comic book quizzes and giveaways sponsored by big stalls such as Amazon Prime Video and Doritos.
+As always, there will be a few people dressed as their favourite characters, as well as many comic book quizzes and giveaways sponsored by big stalls.
 If one were so inclined, one could most certainly walk away with a lot of interesting merchandise for free!

 L: First edition of Archie Comics in Delhi; R: A treat for Star Wars fans

-There was a stage for performances and a large food court.
-Many interesting special sessions are lined up over the three days.
-The food court had a mix of cuisines, with the Persian Nooshe Joon being favoured for its rolls, and Flying Squirrel Coffees for its coffee.
-Unfortunately, you could only pay for all refreshment with top-up cards, which can be a nuisance.
-There is plenty of seating on offer.
+There is a stage for performances and a large food court.
+Many interesting special sessions are lined up over three days.
+The food court has a mix of cuisines and there is plenty of seating on offer.

 Dreamcatchers for sale!